Fire OS Overview

 At the core, both Fire OS and Android share the same foundation.
 The main way Fire OS differs from Android is in the services.
 Instead of using Google's services (for activities such as browsing, location, messaging, payments, and so on), Fire OS might use Amazon's services.
 Most notably, Amazon uses the Amazon Appstore to list your app while Google uses Google Play Store.

-If your Android app connects into Google's ecosystem of services, porting your Android app to the Fire OS platform may require you to tap into Amazon's ecosystem of services instead.
+If your Android app connects into Google services, porting your Android app to the Fire OS platform may require you to tap into Amazon services instead.